dahas/PHP-REST-Api/README.md

 }
 ```
 > **Working with the database:**
-> Please checkout the `Users` Service to learn and understand how to create queries for the CRUD operations.
+> Please checkout the `Users` Service to learn and understand how to create queries to perform CRUD operations.

 # How to use the Api <a name="use"></a>